Tecpandas/CRM_SUPPORT/README.md

 Open the app at `http://localhost:5173`.

+## Authentication

+This backend uses environment-driven support agent credentials via `SUPPORT_AGENTS`.
+Default built-in agent:

+- `Agent email`: `priya@example.com`
+- `Agent token`: `support123`

 ## API endpoints

+- `POST /api/agents/login` — authenticate support agents
 - `POST /api/tickets` — create a new ticket
-- `GET /api/tickets` — list tickets with optional `status`, `priority`, and `search` parameters
+- `GET /api/tickets` — list tickets with optional `status`, `priority`, and `search`
 - `GET /api/tickets/{ticket_id}` — retrieve a single ticket detail
-- `PUT /api/tickets/{ticket_id}` — update ticket status/priority and add notes
+- `PUT /api/tickets/{ticket_id}` — update ticket status, priority, assignment, team, and notes
+- `POST /api/tickets/{ticket_id}/attachments` — upload attachments

 ## Recommended workflow

 1. Start the backend and frontend locally
+2. Sign in as an agent
-2. Create a new ticket from the form
+3. Create a new ticket from the form
-3. Use search and filters on the ticket list
+4. Use search and filters on the ticket list
-4. Open a ticket detail view to update status and add notes
+5. Open a ticket detail view to update status, assignment, notes, or upload attachments
-5. Verify that changes persist and the updated ticket is returned

 ## Notes for improvement

+- Add more robust agent roles and session expiration
-- Add authentication for support agents
+- Add customer-facing notification/email integration
-- Persist notes with author and visibility metadata
+- Improve attachment validation and file type restrictions
-- Add ticket assignment and team routing
+- Add audit history and role-based access controls
-- Support file attachments and customer reply tracking

-## Screenshots

-Add actual screenshots to the `screenshots/` folder and keep the filenames:
-- `ticket-list.png`
-- `new-ticket.png`
-- `ticket-detail.png`

 ## License

 This project is provided for learning and support workflow demonstration.